Donoho Hotel: History

 The Donoho, like other hotels in the town, offered five types of water: freestone (unmineralized) water, "White" water, "Red" and "Black" water (high in magnesium and calcium), and the most mineralized, "Double and Twist."
 Cups of the "Black" water were served as a tonic every morning on the hotel's verandas in its early years.
 While many believed in the curative effects of the mineral waters, some historians suggest Victorian era tourists merely used health problems as an excuse to take long, recreational vacations.
 Dancing, bowling, and swimming were common activities.
 While alcoholic beverages were barred at the Donoho, numerous taverns were scattered around the periphery of Red Boiling Springs.

 The Chitwoods managed the Donoho until 1955, when they sold it to Ed Hagen.
 Hagen made several renovations in hopes of reviving the tourist industry at Red Boiling Springs.
 The hotel has since had several owners, most notably the Walsh family, who operated the hotel from 1974 to 1993.
-Since 2001 Robert Stroop has owned the hotel..
+In 2001 Robert Stroop has bought the hotel.